Kevin Pillar Player Props: Braves vs. Astros

 Kevin Pillar At The Plate

-- Pillar enters this game on a four-game hitting streak.
-During his last outings, he's hitting .263.

-- Pillar has had a base hit in six of nine games this season, and multiple hits once.
+- Pillar has had a base hit in six of 10 games this season, and multiple hits once.

-- He has not gone deep in his nine games this season.
+- In 10 games played this year, he has not hit a long ball.

-- Pillar has driven in a run twice this year, but just one in each of those games.
+- Pillar has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.